MileHacker Logo

 Visa Options

 Tourist Visa (VOA) upon arrival at international airports and some land borders.
 E-Visa online (IVisa / VisaHQ recommended).
 Embassy/Consulate Visa.
-Visa exemptions for some ASEAN countries.
+Visa exemptions for certain ASEAN countries.

 Required Documents

-Passport valid for 6+ months, 1-2 passport-sized photos for VOA, completed application form, proof that you are leaving the country (sometimes requested).
+Passport valid for 6+ months, 1-2 passport-sized photos for VOA, completed application form, proof of onward travel (sometimes requested).

 Fees & Procedures